asnowwolf/markup-inline-loader/README.md

 This is a webpack loader.
 It can inline SVG or MathML file to HTML, so that you can apply css to embedded svg.

+## Breaking changes

+### v0.2

+In previous versions, the `strict` option defaults to '', which means that it will handle all svg pictures.
+But it easily leads to unexpected results, and now we set it to `markup-inline', which means `svg[markup-inline], img[markup-inline], math[markup-inline], svg[data-markup-inline], img[data-markup-inline], math[data-markup-inline]`.

+All elements that do not match these selectors are ignored.

 ## Example

 ### Configuration